People Are Loving This Photo Of An Afghan Woman Who Started Nursing While Taking An Exam

-This is Jahan Taab, she’s a 22-year-old student from the Daikundi province, in Aghanistan.
+This is Jahan Taab, a 22-year-old student from Afghanistan's Daikundi province.
 A photo of her taking an exam while nursing her baby recently went viral.

-She was taking the social science entrance exam for a private university in Kabul, when her baby started crying.
+She was taking the social science entrance exam for a private university in Kabul when her baby started crying.

 People online loved the image and loved what it says about Afghanistan.